earthly/website/blog/_posts/2023-07-18-python-closures-decorators.md

 **Closures**: A closure is a function object that remembers values in the enclosing scope, even if they are not present in memory.
 A closure is created when a nested function references variables from its enclosing scope.
 The closure "closes over" the variables it references, thus preserving their values even if the enclosing scope is no longer active.
 Closures are often used to implement data encapsulation and maintain the state between function calls.

-**Decorators: A decorator is a way to modify the behavior of a function or a class without directly changing its source code.
+**Decorators**: A decorator is a way to modify the behavior of a function or a class without directly changing its source code.
 It allows adding functionality to an existing function or class by wrapping it with another function or class.
 Decorators are commonly used for tasks such as logging, timing, input validation, authentication, and more.
 They provide a method to separate concerns and keep the code modular and reusable.

 Before diving deeper into the concept of closures and decorators, let's start with simple pedagogical examples of both using code.